ArifRabbaniIn/astro-package-template/README.md

 - **package** This is where you write your package code.
 This is what you publish.
 - **demo** An Astro project to test your package locally.
 - **docs** A Astro Starlight template for the package documentation.
+It includes typedoc integration for generating type information.

 ### Setup Guide Start